banner

 fs_mgr_vendor_overlay_mount_all();

-export_oem_lock_status(); // Ultimately determines the value of "ro.boot.flash.locked"
+export_oem_lock_status(); // Ultimately decides the value of "ro.boot.flash.locked"

 MountHandler mount_handler(&epoll);